Updated: August 11, 2023

 1. You never worry about your bills.

-Your bills always gets paid on time, sometimes even ahead of the due date.
-And you never dread receiving your credit card bills, because you’re confident that you have the money to pay it.
+Your bills always get paid on time, sometimes even ahead of the due date.
+And you never dread receiving your credit card bills because you’re confident that you have the money to pay them.

 2. You don’t feel the need to show off your wealth.